NinelK/VCT/README.md

 	$ make example4; make clean; make
 	$ ./cpmfem -c -m -p 0,5001

 This example is similar to Example 3, with the only different parameter: E_bond = 0.
-This means, that there is no cytoskeleton alignment in this model, but all the other parameters are exactly the same.
+This means, that there is no cytoskeleton alignment in this one, but all the other parameters are exactly the same.
 After visualisation of cells and their attachment sites:

 	$ python draw.py 5001 500 1

-one can see that the cells are less aligned and ordered as in the previous example.
-The results of electrophysiological simulations in the upcoming paper show, that percolation threshold is lower in this case, then in Example 3 and experiments.
-So, cytoskeleton alignment explains how the cardiac cells form connected networks that wire whole samples with only 27% cardiomyocytes.
+one can see that the cells are less aligned and ordered compared to the previous example.

+The results of electrophysiological simulations (in the upcoming paper) show, that percolation threshold is the highest for E_bond = 5.0, as in Example 3, in which cardiac cells formed connected networks that wired the whole sample with only 27% cardiomyocytes.
+That result also corresponded well to the experiments.
+In Example 4, however, percolation threshold was only around 60% FBs / 40% CMs.

 ## Contributions